Registrar's Rx

 Fourth Years

-- NUCO 4110: Complex Health Conditions* (4 credits)
+- NUCO 4056: Health Policy^ (3 credits)

 Use SIS to register for the courses listed below.
 General education or elective courses should complete your full-time enrollment.